hypnosapos/sparknetes/README.md

 ## Spark docker images

-In order to get base docker images to use with the `spark-submit` command we may use this intermediate one:
+To get a base docker image to use for launch spark on kubernetes type:

 ```bash
 make sparknetes-build spark-image